Quantum-Accelerators/quacc/docs/src/install/install.md

 - `quacc[fireworks]`: Installs dependencies to enable the use of FireWorks.
 - `quacc[vasp]`: Installs dependencies to enable the use of VASP with Custodian.
-- `quacc[xtb]`: Installs dependencies to enable the use of xtb via tblite.
+- `quacc[tblite]`: Installs dependencies to enable the use of xtb via tblite.
 - `quacc[dev]`: Installs dependencies to enable local development of Quacc.

 If you plan to use Quacc with a workflow manager, ensure that you install Quacc on all machines where the code will run.